More than 60 million non-repaired recalled vehicles

-A recent example of vehicle recall issues would be that of the Takata Airbag recall.
-The Takata Airbag recall was the largest recall in automotive history, and this may be a big contributing factor in the increase of recalled non-repaired vehicles.
+A recent example of vehicle recall issues would be that of the Takata Airbag.
+The Takata Airbag recall was the largest in automotive history, and this may be a big contributing factor in the increase of non-repaired vehicles.
 The recall prioritizes humid climates, with the airbag propellant being set off by warmer temperatures.

-Another spokesman from Carfax suggested that vehicle owners are either unaware that their vehicles are subject to a recall or they may be experiencing “recall fatigue.”
+Another spokesman from Carfax suggested that vehicle owners are either unaware that their vehicles are subject to a recall or they may be experiencing “fatigue.”

 Car owners are encouraged to enter their car’s VIN into NHTSA’s safercar.gov to see if it is subject to an open recall.

-Carfax also offers its own online resource for looking up the latest recalls by license plate or VIN.
+Carfax also offers its own online resource for looking up the latest info by license plate or VIN.

 If you or a loved one have been injured due to a motor vehicle accident, call the attorneys at Chhabra & Gibbs, P.A. for your free consultation.
 Don’t hesitate, call today.
 601-948-8005.